CommanderDolphin/Shape-Area-Volume-Application/README.md

 # Shape-Area-Volume-Application
-A modular program in the C language for the calculation of the area/perimeter/volume of 2D and 3D shape with a makefile
+A modular program in the C language for the calculation of the area/perimeter/volume of 2D and 3D shape with a makefile<br/>
 <b>1.3  Features<br/></b>
 Follow  the  “Steps  to  Develop  Large  Applications”  as  discussed  in  the  lecture (slide 56 Unit 2) to develop your application.
 It must have the following features:<br/>